Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

     has no `ACMI`

-## Next release - version number : 0.4.2
+## 2018-12-29 - version number : 0.4.2

+The Foam-versions that this release has been tested with are

+-   OpenFOAM 2.3
+-   OpenFOAM 6.0
+-   OpenFOAM+ v1806
+-   Foam-Extend 4.0

 ### New supported versions